ooLuan/awesome-generative-ai/README.md

 </details>

+## ✅ Contribution:
+Found something worth sharing?
+Feel free to [open an issue](https://github.com/Mrkomiljon/awesome-generative-ai/issues) or submit a pull request.

+## Disclaimer:
-Disclaimer: This repository is a curated list of generative AI and LLM-related projects.
+This repository is a curated list of generative AI and LLM-related projects.
 All rights and credits belong to the respective authors and organizations.
 If you are an author and would like to suggest edits or removal, please open an issue.